yangdanny97/yangdanny97.github.io/_posts/2022-10-11-chocopy-wasm-backend.md

 tag: "Technical"
 ---

-In the fourth part of my Chocopy Compiler Hacking series, I will be discussing how I built the backend to compile [Chocopy](https://chocopy.org/) (a statically typed subset of Python 3) to WebAssembly.
+In the fourth part of my Chocopy Compiler Hacking series, I will be discussing how I built the backend to compile [Chocopy](https://chocopy.org/) to WebAssembly.

 For those unfamiliar with the topic, Chocopy is a subset of Python 3 with static type annotations.
 WebAssembly is a binary instruction format designed for high performance web applications.
 WebAssembly can run in most browsers and other JavaScript environments such as NodeJS.